-The compute nodes are also equipped with state of the art graphics chips (GPU) that can be specifically requested for calculations by software that are gpu-aware and can greatly accelerate calculations.
+The compute nodes are also equipped with state of the art graphics chips (GPU) that can be specifically requested for calculations by software that are

+GPU-aware and can greatly accelerate calculations.
 However, note that some software require specific GPU architecture.
+Since computations are not to occur on the submit node, this computer does not have a GPU.